samuraisam/pyapns/README.md

       Returns
           Array(Array(Datetime(time_expired), String(token)), ...)

+### config

+      Sets a configuration variable on a given APNSService for an app_id

+      Currently working configuration keys and defaults:
+        'log_disconnections': False
+        'timeout':            15

+      Arguments:
+            app_id         the app_id to alter
+            key            configuration key to change
+            value          value of key
+      Returns:
+            None
+### log
+      Returns and clears the APNSService log for a given app_id

+      Current Types and info keys are:
+        'ssl-connection-lost':
+          'notifications': [list of notification dictionaries]
+          'tokens':        [list ot token strings]
+          'reason':        'stringified connection failure reason'

+      Arguments:
+            app_id        The app_id for which log messages will be returned
+      Returns:
+            List(List(String('type'), DateTime( event time ), {'infokeys': 'infovalues'}), ...)

 ### The Python API
 pyapns also provides a Python API that makes the use of pyapns even simpler.
 The Python API must be configured before use but configuration files make it easier.
 The pyapns `client` module currently supports configuration from Django settings and Pylons config.
 To configure using Django, the following must be present in  your settings file: